craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Alchemy Processes & Products.md

 ##### Heamox Balm
 #### Medicine
 ##### Isiopara

+Restore 3d4+10 Hitpoints now, and at the beginning of your next (Grade - 1) turns.

 **Ingredients**;
 - 2 parts Ground Cannabis / Nectar of Aloe Vera
 - 1 part Powder of Jade